sandrohanea/whisper.net/readme.md

 ## GPU Support

-We support GPUs with:
+We support GPU acceleration with the following runtimes:

- - `Whisper.net.Runtime.Cuda` (NVidia only) => available for Windows x64 and Linux x64
+ - *CUDA (NVidia):* `Whisper.net.Runtime.Cuda` => for Windows x64 and Linux x64
- - `Whisper.net.Runtime.Vulkan` => available for Windows x64.
+ - *Vulkan:* `Whisper.net.Runtime.Vulkan` => for Windows x64.
- - `Whisper.net.Runtime.OpenVino` => available for Windows x64 and Linux x64.
+ - *OpenVINO:* `Whisper.net.Runtime.OpenVino` => for Windows x64 and Linux x64.

-To use it, reference the `Whisper.net.Runtime.Cuda` nuget,
+To use any of these, reference the associated nuget package.

+Example:

 ```
     <PackageReference Include="Whisper.net" Version="1.7.0" />